jeffbarrera/jb-slider/README.md

 ### Dependencies

-JBSlider relies on two other packages, both specified in the `bower.json` file:
+JBSlider relies on two other packages, both specified in `package.json`:

 - [classList.js](https://github.com/eligrey/classList.js/): classList polyfill that extends support back to IE 7.
 Only necessary if you care about supporting older browsers.